Covert Comic Home Page

 Now I know how Mata Hari must have felt (assuming Mata Hari's luggage ever got lost when she was TDY).

-Good thing I don't keep secret intel in my personal baggage (not counting those nude pictures of Mata Hari).
+Good thing I don't keep controlled information in my personal baggage (not counting those nude pictures of Mata Hari).

 *